On the $k$-th Tjurina number of weighted homogeneous singularities: Introduction

+This inequality extends our knowledge of the relationship between these invariants in a higher-dimensional context.
+It showcases how the Milnor number, adjusted by a specific expression involving the multiplicity $m_0$, relates to the geometric genus in the three-dimensional scenario.
+Overall, these results contribute to a more comprehensive understanding of the intricate interplay between these crucial invariants in weighted homogeneous singularities across different dimensions, helping researchers to better analyze and classify such singularities based on their algebraic and geometric properties.

-In the literature, the derivation Lie algebra of $A(f)$ is called Yau algebra, which have been extensively studied.
+In the literature, the derivation Lie algebra of $A(f)$ is called the Yau algebra, and has been the extensively studied.
+This algebra is of interest due to its interesting properties and its relevance within the context of singularity theory.
 It is shown in \cite{seeley1990variation} that Yau algebra is finite dimensional and its connection to moduli spaces of singularities is quite substantial.
-Yau and his collaborators have been systematically studying the Yau algebra and its generalizations since the 1980s (see e.g. \cite{yau1983continuous}, \cite{seeley1990variation},\cite{yau1991solvability} and references therein).
+Since the 1980s, Yau and his collaborators have embarked on a systematic study of the Yau algebra and its generalizations.
+Their work, including \cite{yau1983continuous}, \cite{seeley1990variation}, \cite{yau1991solvability}, and others, has greatly contributed to our understanding of this algebra.

-In this paper we will consider the generalized version of moduli algebra through the $m$-filtration of Jacobi ideal $J(f)$, where $ m $ is the maximal ideal of $ \mathcal{O} $.
-As in \cite{greuel2007introduction, hussain2023k}, the $k$-th Tjurina algebra is defined by
+In the present paper, our focus will be placed on the generalized version of the moduli algebra, constructed via the $m$-filtration of the Jacobian ideal $J(f)$, where $m$ represents the maximal ideal of $\mathcal{O}$.
+Following \cite{GreuelPham2017, greuel2007introduction}, the $k$-th Tjurina algebra and the $k$-th Milnor algebra of the isolated hypersurface singularity $V(f)$ are defined respectively as